liuconggg/-FCCA_team-5_Student_ChuaLiu/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The primary goal of this project is to predict the employability of graduates with Bachelor's in the US, specifically in Computer Science & Information Technology.
-We have divided into the following sections to achieve the primary goal.
+We have divided into the following sections to achieve the primary goal:

 Data Selection:
 <br>